Political Financing Handbook for Candidates and Official Agents (EC 20155) – July 2021

 However, if the candidate decides to pay for the compensation of their representatives at the polls or at the office of the returning officer when electors receive special ballots, these expenses are personal expenses of the candidate.

 This category has a limit of $5,000 established by Elections Canada.
-Compensation in excess of the limit is reported as an other electoral campaign expense, must be funded by the campaign and is not eligible for reimbursement.
+Compensation in excess of the limit is still reported as a personal expense but must be funded by the campaign and is not eligible for reimbursement.

 Other personal expenses